michaelrsweet/htmlcss/TESTSUITE.md

 Image Files
 -----------

-Most of the image files are my original creation.
-The "logo.gif" file is the original logo of a company I founded and later closed after 17 years when I went to work for Apple...
+All of the GIF and JPEG image files are my original creation.
+The "logo.gif" file is the original logo of a company I founded and later closed after 17 years when I went to work for Apple.

 The PNG test images come from Willem van Schaik's [PngSuite](http://www.schaik.com/pngsuite/).
 The license for these images can be found in the file "pngsuite-LICENSE.md".

+The SVG test images come from several sources - see the corresponding "xxx-LICENSE.md" files.

 Font Files